 Irish Naturist Locations

 There are no officially designated naturist beaches or sites in Ireland.
 There was a fundamental change in the law on public nudity following the enactment of the Criminal Law (Sexual Offences) Act 2017, which replaced the old 1935 law on public indecency.
-The new law, which is similar to the law on public nudity in the UK, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.
+The new law, which is similar to the law on public nudity in England and Wales, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.

-The Wild Atlantic Way and the stunning scenery of Ireland’s west only goes to further compliment these naturist locations.
+The Wild Atlantic Way and the stunning scenery of Ireland’s west coast only goes to further compliment these naturist locations.
 Take a walk in nature’s wild side on the Atlantic seaboard.
-You can also read some reviews of the beaches in our blog.View Western Naturist Locations
+You can also read some reviews of the beaches in our blog.View Naturist Locations in Connaught

 Ulster & northern Ireland

 Ulster is the northernmost province of Ireland.
-Six of the nine counties in Ulster form Northern Ireland, which is part of the UK.
+Six of the nine counties of Ulster form Northern Ireland, which is part of the UK.
 Only one of the three Ulster counties in the Republic of Ireland has a coastline – County Donegal.
-It has many wonderful secluded beaches but we don’t as yet have any to recommend to visitors.
+It has many wonderful secluded beaches.
+We will be expanding our list of beaches in Donegal which are suitable for naturism.

 British Naturism (BN) is the national representative body for naturism in the UK, including Northern Ireland, and works in close co-operation with the INA to promote naturism on the island of Ireland.
 BN has compiled an extensive list of naturist facilities and locations in Northern Ireland and the United Kingdom.
 You can check out their excellent website for further information.

 View Naturist Locations in Ulster Find out about bristish Naturism